-If you have ever read a book, you have probably seen ISBN, the International Standard Book Number, which is the barcode printed on the back cover.
+If you have ever read a book, you have probably seen ISBN, the International Standard Book Number, and the barcode on the back cover.
 But why does ISBN exist?
-Likely not everyone has thought about it.
+Likely only some have thought about it.
 I invite you to think about this: without an ISBN, is a stapled stack of paper with a cover, a name, and some specific subject matters still considered a book?

 ISBN and Metadata